Medications dentist needs to know

 What medications does your dentist really need to know about?

 As a dentist, there are very few medications that really change anything we do.
 Blood thinners and bisphosphates are nice to know for surgery but we rarely change anything or take you off of them.
 One study showed almost 1% of patients that were taken off of warfarin DIED!
-Wahl 2000 JADA SSRI are other antidepressants linked to slightly higher chance of dental implant failure and immuno-suppressive drugs should ideally be halted if have active infections.
+Wahl 2000 JADA SSRI are other antidepressants, and proton pump inhibitors are linked to slightly higher chance of dental implant failure and immuno-suppressive drugs should ideally be halted if have active infections.
 Steroids also impact healing, so doing any surgery we need to know this.

 However, for day to day dental care non-selective beta-blockers are the only thing that change what we do.
 We do not use epinephrine with this class of drugs.